 Inside these walls, numerous meetings took place that would greatly change the course of world history.
-From 1775, the Second Continental Congress met in secret in the Assembly Room to discuss the contents of the Declaration of independence, and they also elected George Washington as general.
-It was also just outside that the Declaration would be read publicly for the first time.
+From 1775, the Second Continental Congress met in secret in the Assembly Room to discuss the contents of the Declaration of Independence.
+And they also elected George Washington as general for the upcoming rebellion.
+It was also just outside these walls that the Declaration would be read publicly for the first time.

 Later in 1787, the contents of the United States Constitution were discussed and debated in the same room.